inspircd/website/_posts/2012-03-28-on-releases-and-site-move.md

 meaning there's a lot less for our small team to maintain), so we'd like to ask that you bear with us in the meantime, and (if you've some time to spare), that you help us with putting useful content on the new wiki etc on GitHub.
-We also accept pull requests against the site itself, and our site master SaberUK will be happy to review them.
+We also accept pull requests against the site itself, and our site master Sadie will be happy to review them.

 As for releases, we are aware of a [CERT